AndrewHawes/techdegree-project-9/README.md

 # Improve a Django Project
-This is the project 9 for the Python Web Development Techdegree program.
+This is project 9 for the Python Web Development Techdegree program.

 The purpose of this project was to clean up and improve a simple existing project that had some significant problems.
 Among them: